 Albuquerque home care agencies vary in what they offer, so we encourage families to investigate home care agencies in their area before they choose.
 Use the information below to learn about potential agencies’ licensure, accreditation, hiring practices, fees, and minimum care requirements.

-Knowing the type of care needed and all of the information on New Mexico’s home care agency requirements can help you confidently choose a care agency.
+Knowing the type of care needed and all of the information below on New Mexico’s home care agency requirements can help you confidently choose a care agency.

 Licensure and accreditation

-To view survey reports of a specific home health care agency in New Mexico, residents can use the Health Care Provider Search and search for agencies by city.
+To view survey reports of a specific home care agency in New Mexico, residents can use the Health Care Provider Search and search for agencies by city.
 Information includes licensure dates and any violations they’ve had.
 For additional information not found on the search, you can call the Health Facility Licensing Bureau at 505-476-9047 and inquire about a specific agency.

-Oftentimes, home care agencies or in-home caregivers are registered with nationally recognized associations or accrediting agency, meaning they’re held to that organization’s standard.
+Oftentimes, home care agencies or in-home caregivers are registered with nationally recognized associations or an accrediting agency, meaning they’re held to that organization’s standard.
 Be sure to ask a prospective agency about any associations they’re a part of or accreditations they’ve received.

 Hiring practices